 Any medical emergency ruins your vacation.
 And going by the risk factors, there’s no guarantee that nothing untoward will happen to you.
 Getting treatment in a private facility will dig a deep hole in your pocket.
 So, it makes sense to buy Tonga travel medical insurance before boarding your flight.

-Tonga Trip Cancellation Insurance for International Travellers – FAQs
+Tonga Trip Cancellation Insurance for International Travelers – FAQs

 Trip cancellation is something all of us loathe to think of.
 But there are so many reasons that might necessitate it, like a death in the family, sudden unwelcome developments at work, or weather issues at the destination.
 Cancellation results in the mental pain of not being able to take the trip as well as a substantial financial loss.